Chris and Jimmy taking a break

 “The world breaks everyone and afterward many are strong at the broken places.”
 Ernest Hemingway

 It began in 2020.
-We have entered year five of living with COVID-19.
+We are in year five of living with COVID-19.
 In the US alone, the virus took a staggering number of lives.
 The pandemic experience prompted change and forced many of us to reconsider our habits and priorities.

 COVID-19 now ranks as the tenth most common cause of death in the US, a drop from third in 2020 and 2021 and fourth in 2022.